8 Facebook Giveaway Rules You Can’t Ignore in 2026 (What’s Actually Allowed)

 Clarifying what actions participants can and cannot take in your Facebook giveaway is essential to ensuring compliance with Facebook’s rules and maintaining the integrity of your contest.

-Facebook has specific guidelines for actions that are not allowed in promotions.
+Meta promotion policies include specific social media giveaway rules for actions that are not allowed.
 For example, you cannot require participants to share posts on their timeline, share posts on a friend’s timeline, or tag friends to enter the giveaway.

 These actions are considered violations of Facebook’s policies and can lead to your contest being flagged or removed.